saichandglobal/ssss/.gitlab/issue_templates/imoc_onboarding.md

 and has been very helpful for new people getting used to things.

 ##### IMOC Shadow Setup Checklist
-- [ ] Volunteer has filled out their ideal 8 hour shift
-- [ ] Volunteer is setup in Pagerduty
+- [ ] New IMOC is setup in Pagerduty
 - [ ] A current IMOC is assigned as their onboarding team member and made a DRI of this issue with the volunteer.
-- [ ] Volunteer is briefed via a sync meeting about their first shadow rotation
+- [ ] New IMOC is briefed via a sync meeting about their first shadow rotation.
-- [ ] Volunteer is debriefed after first shadow rotation and has made a determination to go forward or not.
+- [ ] New IMOC is debriefed after first shadow rotation.
-  - [ ] If going forward, they are added to the volunteer schedule and given access to adjust
-  - [ ] If not going forward, they are removed from Pagerduty.

 /assign @gitlab-com/gl-infra/managers
 /label ~"workflow-infra::Triage" ~"team::Reliability"